KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 ```

 This will create a new folder called `KoolKursors` in your working directory.
-Once you have done that, change your working directory to the folder your just created.
+Once you have done that, change your working directory to the folder you just created.
 You can do that with the following command:

 ```shell